rearc/cyber-quest/README.md

 ### Part 2: Detection Engineering

-1. Preferably using either PySpark or SQL create a query or queries that will prove the detection hypothesis.
+1. Preferably using either PySpark or SQL, create a query or queries that will prove the detection hypothesis.
 2. Output the result in the notebook
     - Select columns based on what is applicable to an analyst during triage

 ### Part 3: Additional Steps

 #### Data Normalization
- - Using any open cybersecurity data model framework create a "normalized" view of your original parsed dataframe
+ - Using any open cybersecurity data model framework, create a "normalized" view of your original parsed dataframe

 #### Write the result to a fictitious `alert` table
  - Package the result of the detection as an alert row in a new dataframe that would theoretically be used by an analyst during triage